amesteDev/amesteDev/README.md

 My name is Morgan, and i like to code.

+- 🌱 I’m currently learning Web Dev.
+(Almost completed my two year education at MIUN.
+- 🔭 Everything that will make me improve at node/mongoDB, backend, frontend, web etc.
+- 👯 I’m looking to collaborate on something cool.
+Get in touch!

+- 📫 How to reach me: info@ameste.se

 <!--
 **amesteDev/amesteDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.